Data Centers in Ulyanovsk

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Ulyanovsk, as of September 2025.
-Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established through network providers with points of presence in Moscow.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Ulyanovsk.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network points of presence in Moscow, which provides the nearest hyperscale cloud regions.
+Private line and wave services can establish secure, dedicated connections to these hubs.

 Power Analysis